FrayedFunction/Prefab-Palette/Docs/ContributionsGuide.md

 ## Distribution

-Prefab Palette is distributed as a `.unitypackage` in the Releases section of the repo:
+Prefab Palette is distributed as a zip containing a `.unitypackage` and a copy of core docs at the time of release.

-### Prepare for Export
+### 1. Prepare for Export

-1. Empty the collections folder and reset the enum by removing all items from the list in the `PrefabCollectionsManager > Collections Inspector` window.
+1. Open `Window > Prefab Palette > Collections Manager`, choose `Manage Collections` and remove all items from the list.
-2. Open `PrefabPalette/Editor/Generated`.
+2. Open `PrefabPalette/Editor/Generated` folder.
 3. Delete everything except `CollectionName.cs`
-4. Ensure no prefabs or other assets are contained in the release.
+4. Ensure no prefabs or other third-party assets are contained in the package.
+5. Create an empty folder named `PrefabPalette_vX.Y.Z` to contain the release.

-### Export as `.unitypackage`
+### 2. Export `.unitypackage`
 1. In the **Project** window, select the `PrefabPalette` folder.
 2. Right-click the selection and choose **Export Package...**
 3. In the export dialog:
    - Deselect **Include dependencies**
    - Deselect **Include all scripts**
-   - Deselect `PrefabPalette/Docs/Logo` folder.
+   - Deselect `PrefabPalette/Docs` folder.
-4. Click **Export**, then name your file:
+4. **Export** package to the empty folder created in step one, then name it:
    `PrefabPalette_vX.Y.Z.unitypackage`

+### 3. Include Core Docs
+1. Create a new folder called `docs` in the same one as the unity package.
+2. Copy the following (⚠️ Exclude `.meta` files!):
+   * imgs
+   * README.md
+   * Changelog.md
+   * License.md

+### 4. Zip the contents
+The zipped folder should now resemble the following structure:

+      |- PrefabPalette_vX.Y.Z.zip
+      |-- docs
+      |--- imgs
+      |--- Changelog.md
+      |--- License.md
+      |--- README.md
+      |-- PrefabPalette_vX.Y.Z.unitypackage

-> Attach this package to a new github release with the same version tag.
+> Attach zip to a new github release with the same version tag.

 ⚠️ Note: Ensure no prefabs or other assets are contained in the release!